gogf/gf-doc/README.md

-# This repo. is deprecated, please refer to: https://itician.org/pages/viewpage.action?pageId=1114119
+# This repo. is deprecated
+Please refer to new documentation site: https://itician.org/pages/viewpage.action?pageId=1114119